Due to popular demand and requests, we’ve updated this guide to make it even more comprehensive, current, and informative.

 Again, during the logo design process, you want to keep in mind your brand’s pillars, you may also want to take a look at your finalized mood board again as well.

-I have a secondary worksheet to complete, specifically to help you better plan your logo design.
+I have a second worksheet to complete, specifically to help you better plan your logo design.

 Worksheet B – (Logo Communication)